Well, the answer’s yes of course – but you want to know why.

 What should Jess be getting out of LinkedIn?

 She’s not looking for a job so Jess isn’t interested in recruiters looking for her skills.
 When you’re running your own business you want clients or customers to get in touch – but how do you know if you’re reaching the right people?

 Joe Smith is a heating engineer… Is he just going to hassle Jess about boiler servicing?
 What’s this all about?

-It turns out Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
+Obviously Jess doesn’t know this, but Joe has had an idea – a forum for property owners where he can share tips on energy use and collaborate with some of his network of trades.
 He has lots of contacts with the same target audience but he hasn’t worked out how to put everything together.
-A friend of his, who’s a business coach, suggested looking for someone with project management experience, he saw Jess’ post about collaboration when her old colleague Rob commented on it.
+A friend of his, a business coach, suggested looking for someone with project management experience; Joe then saw Jess’ post about collaboration when her old colleague Rob commented on it.
 Joe’s a friend of Rob and trusts him, so a connection with Rob gives Jess extra credit.